APTrust/preservation-services/audit/README.md

 Method | The method used to check the file.
 Quick Check uses a size and possibly e-tag comparison.
 Full Check runs a sha256 checksum.
 ReasonForCheck | Indicates why the auditor thought this file needed a full checksum.
 This will be blank if the Quick Check matches.
 RegistrySize | The size of this file, according to the Registry.
-S3Size | The size of this file, according to S3, Glacier or Wasabi.
+S3Size | The size of this file, according to S3 or Glacier.
 IsGlacierOnlyFile | True or false to indicate wither this file lives in Glacier only.
 NeedsGlacierFixityCheck | True or false indicating whether this Glacier-only file needs a fixity check.
 If it needs one, you'll have to do that on your own.
 S3Etag | This file's etag in preseration storage.